 In sum, Amarcord succeeds because its totality is greater than any of its parts.
 It may not be a great film, but it is a great display of artistic excellence, as the director marshals countless disparate elements into a film that succeeds far more often than it doesn’t.
 In Amarcord, Federico Fellini shows he is a great artist even when his art is not exactly great.

 © Dan Schneider

 Note: The views expressed in this article are those of Mr. Schneider, and they may not reflect the views of Alt Film Guide.

 AMARCORD (1973).
-Dir.: Federico Fellini.
+Director: Federico Fellini.
 Cast: Bruno Zanin, Magali Noël, Pupella Maggio, Armando Brancia, Ciccio Ingrassia, Nando Orfei, Luigi Rossi, Gianfilippo Carcano, Josiane Tanzilli, Maria Antonietta Beluzzi, Giuseppe Ianigro, Ferruccio Brembilla.
-Scr.: Federico Fellini and Tonino Guerra.
+Screenplay: Federico Fellini and Tonino Guerra.